Partner Program Overview

 The host network discovers these attacks only when the damage has been already done.
 APT attacks are not random.
 Rather, these attacks are pre-planned, and targets are chosen after extensive research.
 APT attacks are highly complex in nature compared to web application attacks.

-An APT attack is characterized by a ‘Cyber Kill Chain’, where the attack is divided into five different stages.
+An APT attack is characterized by a ‘Cyber Kill Chain’, where the attack is divided into four different stages.

 It’s is tough to contain APTs with traditional security solutions like perimeter firewalls, internal firewalls, and VLAN/ACLs because they provide limited visibility into the network.
 One of the most effective ways to combat APTs is by implementing a unified security solution that provides a combination of granular visibility and micro-segmentation.